 GEORDAN SHERD, PERFORMING ARTS DEPARTMENT CHAIR AT CHADWICK INTERNATIONAL SCHOOL, INCHEON, AND PRESIDENT OF THE KOREA INTERNATIONAL MUSIC EDUCATOR’S ASSOCIATION (KIMEA)

-Vernon Snyder holds degrees from Southern Oregon University (B.A., Music Performance, Music Education), California State University, Long Beach (M.M., Music Performance), and Claremont Graduate University (D.M.A., Music Performance).
-During his studies, he was inducted into the Phi Kappa Phi and Pi Kappa Lambda Honor Societies, and received numerous awards, including the Evans Family Music Scholarship, Kenneth Fiske Fellowship in Music, Fernandez Prize, and First Place in the graduate division of the Rudolph Polk Memorial Award.
-He has studied piano with Alexander Tutunov, Shun-lin Chou, and Nadia Shpachenko, as well as harpsichord with Robert Zappulla.
-In 2008, he studied German at the ActiLingua Academy in Vienna, Austria, with concurrent piano studies at the Konservatorium Wien Privatuniversität.
-In 2009, he completed an additional German language certificate at the Institut für Sprachvermittlung in Bonn, Germany.
+Dr. Snyder holds degrees from Southern Oregon University (B.A., Music Performance, Music Education), California State University, Long Beach (M.M., Music Performance), and Claremont Graduate University (D.M.A., Music Performance).
+He undertook additional piano studies at the Vienna Konservatorium while completing German language certificates in Austria, and later Germany.
+He was inducted into the Phi Kappa Phi and Pi Kappa Lambda Honor Societies, and is the recipient of numerous awards, including the Evans Family Music Scholarship, Kenneth Fiske Fellowship in Music, Fernandez Prize, and First Place in the graduate division of the Rudolph Polk Memorial Award.
+He has performed in masterclasses with Eduardus Halim, Mack McCray, and Angela Hewitt.
+His principal teachers include Alexander Tutunov, Shun-lin Chou, and Nadia Shpachenko, in addition to harpsichord studies with Robert Zappulla.